yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

   input is remembered when the script is generated.
 If you replace the main module by zip archivers, the data will be broken.

+## APIS

+There are currently no APIs visible to user scripts except import hooks.
+Module `ZipRubyApp` is provided in the zipped script, so if you need to change some behavior upon packaging, something like

+    unless defined?
+ZipRubyApp
+      $:.unshift(__dir__)
+    end

+can be used.

 ## LIMITATIONS

 * Only pure Ruby scripts or modules can be loaded from zip